I was diagnosed at the age of 3 or 4 years with asthma, which is an allergic reaction to

 allergens are the antigens involved in allergic reactions; (d) therefore allergens must be non-self

 proteins (or polypeptide fragments).
 In other words, the allergen triggers are not “almost

 always a protein” (text pg 17-2), the only allergen triggers are proteins.
 The classic

 allergic reaction is an over-reaction to a minor [non-threatening] invasion of non-self proteins.

 Anaphylactic shock is the most serious of allergic reactions.
 It is a massive, systemic reaction invloving vaso-dilation, dropping blood pressure and effectively shutting down the blood supply to the “invading organism”, as well as shutting down blood circulation to the host [patient].
-Death may occur if treatment (IV epinephrine) is not administered quickly.
+Death may occur if emergency treatment is not administered quickly.

 The common symptoms of food allergies are as follows (adapted from Table 17.1, text pg 17-3):

 Patients may exhibit any of the symptoms described above, or any combination of symptoms.
 Symptoms

 may appear within seconds of ingesting the food, but may have delayed onset of symptoms for several